smallk/smallk/sphinx/README.md

     make latex
     make latexpdf

-The generated html and pdf documentation will be found in `sphinx/build/html/*` and 'sphinx/build/latex/SmallK.pdf`.
+The generated html and pdf documentation will be found in `sphinx/build/html/*` and `sphinx/build/latex/SmallK.pdf`.

 # Updating online documentation

-After building the html and pdf, change the working directory to <documentation repo>.
+After building the html and pdf, change the working directory to `<documentation repo>`.
 You may choose to delete all current html files:

 **caution! this assumes all html and related files (js, css, images, etc) are obsolete; it does not clean up the `doc`, `papers` nor `code` directories**